+Great news!
+I passed my engineering maths with a 2:1.
+You can rest assured to a decent degree of certainty that your lessons may be productive and challenging.
+Although the bulk of my tutoring is online, I may make exceptions where there is good reason to visit in person; there may be a price difference involved.
+I'm happy to visit locations within Wolverhampton and Featherstone areas but beyond 10 miles you may prefer online tuition.
 Truly great mathematicians only follow the rules.
 Maths is about learning rules, where, how, why and when to apply them.
 Learning the rules is the hard part so I teach in unusual ways that is not only fun but useful.
-Differabled folks are those who have a classified disability and are living with it which makes them champs in my eyes.
-I only ever do one to one and only one student at a time but I make exceptions for differabled people and champion carer and disability rights.
+Differabled folks are those who have a disability and are living with it which makes them champs in my eyes.
+I only usually teach one to one and only one student at a time but I make exceptions for differabled people and champion carer and disability rights.
+For revision work (non-teaching) I cover topics according to the student's needs.

 |University of Wolverhampton||Civil Engineering||BEng (Hons) Civil and Transport Engineering Undergraduate|